Home

 Hello there!

-Outside of research, I am a strong advocate for equitable and student-centered education and am the co-facilitator for the Anti-Racist and Inclusive Linguistics Pedagogy Learning Community in my department.
+Outside of research, I am an active advocate for equitable and student-centered education and am the co-facilitator for the Anti-Racist and Inclusive Linguistics Pedagogy Learning Community in my department.
 You can find out more on my teaching page.

 You can also look at my CV, find out how to reach me, and see what I've been up to lately (see Announcements below).